 But wait!
 What if you’re buying a bottle of water every day at work, or every evening at the gym?

 Think about how that adds up over time — not to mention, uh, the crazy amount of empty plastic bottles you’d be creating ...

-- Two weeks of water bottles is more than 20 dollars.
-That’s the cost of a new T-shirt or two, or a new hardcover book to read this weekend.
+Two weeks of water bottles are more than 20 dollars.
+That’s the cost of a new T-shirt or two or a new hardcover book to read this weekend.

 By switching to PUR water filtration from bottled water, a family of four can save as much as $1,000 per year, as well as prevent hundreds of plastic bottles from being discarded.